top of page

 Re-experiencing somatic reconnection as a form of powerful knowledge, as we navigate systems shaped by inequalities, erasures, and power dynamics.
 I use contemplative practices, including teaching contemplative writing and/or visual or tactile art-making, as a container for mind-body reconnection and spiritual formation.

 Investigating how sensory processing needs (which are often unmet and unnamed) are affecting our nervous systems, attachment patterns, and relationships.
+I also believe that recognizing the intersections of sensory processing needs, neurodivergence, and disability is essential to creating holistic, nourishing communities of learning.

-Doing integration work: All of us of all genders, sexuality, race and class positions can re-find a more integrated sense of voice, suturing the parts of ourself we split off to conform and survive within systems marked by abuse of power.
+Doing integration work: All of us of all genders, sexuality, race, ability, and class positions can re-find a more integrated sense of voice, suturing the parts of ourself we split off to conform and survive within systems marked by abuse of power.
 We will explore language to name these systems and their impacts on relationships—systems like histories of patriarchy, white supremacy, and mind-body disconnection, and how these systems affected our family and early childhood experiences of emotional and physical survival.

-What I have seen is that western therapeutic models lack language and rigorous intersectional awareness of how our life stories are shaped not only by early attachment and family of origin patterns, but also by the messages and material realities of race, class, gender, sexuality, capitalism, colonialisms, and ability/disability.
-Furthermore, most therapeutic models and trauma theory are not intersectional in their approach to identity, meaning they lack awareness of how our race is always gendered, or how our experience of vulnerability, shame, and desire are being impacted by large-scale systems.
+Is a contemplative writing workshop a form of therapy?
+No, it is not therapy or medical advice!
+I am not a licensed therapist, though I have studied in the fields of psychodynamic research, relational psychoanalysis, and trauma theory for 20 years; I have also built, directed, and taught programs teaching social theory to therapists.
+The western therapeutic models can lack language and rigorous intersectional awareness of how our lives are shaped not only by early attachment and family of origin, but also by the material realities of race, class, gender, sexuality, capitalism, colonialisms, and ability/disability.
+Furthermore, many therapeutic models and lineages of trauma theory are not intersectional in their approach to identity, meaning they lack awareness of how our experience of race is always gendered, or how our experience of vulnerability, shame, and desire are being impacted by large-scale systems.

-While therapy can offer invaluable tools, some people recognize they need more tools for more access to language that brings together the lived experience with macro-level awareness.
+While therapy can offer invaluable tools, some people recognize they need more tools for more access to language that brings together the lived experience with systemic-level awareness.
 They also need models that give greater attention to the dynamic intersections of identity within themselves, and why it can be so hard to access language for the unnamed.
 It is in these deep gaps in the western mental health model that is where my research, consulting, and teaching can be of help.
-However, I will also strongly advise you to work with a therapist alongside our work, especially if developmental trauma is present.
+However, I will also strongly advise you to work with a therapist alongside our work, especially if developmental trauma is present. â€‹â€‹â€‹

 site photography by Pattie Flint